o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/defect-reporter-ebus-interfaces.md

 | --- | --- | --- |
 | report | DefectReport |  Report to send to the report queue\.
 A `DefectReport` object is a data structure that contains all the information required to create a defect report\. `DefectReport` objects are typically generated and maintained by the defect reporter\.
 However, `DefectReport` objects are also passed to the UI for display and editing before they are sent back to the defect reporter\.  |

-## CloudGemDefectReporterNotificationBus<a name="cloud-canvas-cloud-gem-defect-reporter-ebus-cloudgemdefectreporternotificationbus"></a>
+## CloudGemDefectReporterNotificationBus {#cloud-canvas-cloud-gem-defect-reporter-ebus-cloudgemdefectreporternotificationbus}

 Connect to the `CloudGemDefectReporterNotificationBus` to handle defect reporting\.

-### OnCollectDefectReporterData<a name="cloud-canvas-cloud-gem-defect-reporter-ebus-oncollectdefectreporterdata"></a>
+### OnCollectDefectReporterData {#cloud-canvas-cloud-gem-defect-reporter-ebus-oncollectdefectreporterdata}

 Called when the handler is requested to start collecting defect data and report it to the defect reporter\.
-For more information, see [Defect Reporter and Handler Workflow](/docs/userguide/gems/cloud-canvas/defect-reporter-handler-writing.md#cloud-canvas-cloud-gem-defect-reporter-handler-writing-defect-reporter-and-handler-workflow)\.
+For more information, see [Defect Reporter and Handler Workflow](/docs/userguide/gems/cloud-canvas/defect-reporter-handler-writing#cloud-canvas-cloud-gem-defect-reporter-handler-writing-defect-reporter-and-handler-workflow)\.

 Available for scripting: Yes